markkhusid/markkhusid-MKDWWW_Fortran_Jupyter_Book/intro.md

 This book may be purchased from:
 [Modern Fortran: Building Efficient Parallel Applications](https://www.manning.com/books/modern-fortran)

-### PRACE MOOC on "Fortran for scientific programming" by FutureLearn
+### PRACE MOOC on "Fortran for Scientific Programming" by FutureLearn
-This online resource may be obtained from Github  [PRACE MOOC on "Fortran for scientific programming"](https://www.futurelearn.com/courses/fortran-for-scientific-computing)
+This online resource may be obtained from Github  [PRACE MOOC on "Fortran for Scientific Programming"](https://www.futurelearn.com/courses/fortran-for-scientific-computing)

 ### Project Code on Github